compendia/docs/docs/guide/README.md

 ### Earning Dia

-Dia is available on several exchanges.

-There are also ways that you can **earn Dia** by participating in the ecosystem:
+Dia is available on several exchanges, but there are also ways that you can **earn Dia** by participating in the ecosystem:

 * **Stake and vote:** You can vote for a validator on Compendia and benefit from the services and rewards that they may offer to voters.
 Some validators choose to share a fixed percentage of Dia that they earn from block rewards with their voters.
 You can review the value proposals from validators by clicking on their names in the [Block Explorer](https://explorer.nos.io) and reading their descriptions.